“Labor Omnia Vincit” McKay Law

 Customer Pre-Paid Tipping

-Customer tipping in advance generates specific operational patterns.
+Customer tipping in advance creates specific incentive structures.

 Multi-Apping

-Following the pattern of other gig platforms, many Instacart shoppers run multiple apps simultaneously.
+Following the pattern of other gig platforms, multi-apping is common.

 Distinctive Distracted Driving Patterns